alexanderjsummers/nll-rfc/0000-nonlexical-lifetimes.md

 reassigned.
 This is true even though the variable `p` will be used again, because the **value** that is in `p` will not be used.

-Traditional compiler compute liveness based on variables, but we wish to compute liveness for **lifetimes**.
+Traditional compiler compute liveness based on variables, but as a starting point for our lifetime inference algorithm, we wish to compute liveness for **lifetimes**.
 We can extend a variable-based analysis to lifetimes by saying that a lifetime L is live at a point P if there is some variable `p` which is live at P, and L appears in the